-- Respond to client requests, typically a browser - Can be a proxy, which aggregates client requests (e.g., AOL) - Proxy: It receives requests from clients, and forwards those requests to the intended servers. commonly used in firewalls, for LAN-wide caches, or in other situations. - Could be search engine spider or robot (e.g., Keynote: Web monitoring service that checks Web applications, notifies you whenever they become inaccessible, return incorrect data, or respond slowly to connection requests.) - May have work to do on client's behalf: - Is the client's cached copy still good? - Is client authorized to get this document?
+- Respond to client requests, typically a browser - Can be a proxy, which aggregates client requests (e.g., AOL) - Could be search engine spider or robot (e.g., Keynote) - May have work to do on client's behalf: - Is the client's cached copy still good? - Is client authorized to get this document? - Hundreds or thousands of simultaneous clients - Hard to predict how many will show up on some day (e.g., "flash crowds", diurnal cycle, global presence) - Many requests are in progress concurrently